JustGoodDesign/Docs/README.md

 The core audience is intended for users with Android devices.

-End users can use the Good Products without needing to write script or program.
+End users can use the Good Products without needing to write scripts or program.

 Programmers can make use of the programming interfaces to extend functionality.